 The University of Chicago offers most doctoral students competitive funding packages, which cover tuition and student health insurance, as well as a stipend for living expenses and research support.
 In most PhD programs, these awards are available for the duration of a student’s program.
 Programs which are exceptions articulate their policies clearly on their own web sites.
-Because the cost of living in Chicago is notably lower than in many other major cities, our stipends allow for a comfortable, if not extravagant, lifestyle.
+Because the cost of living in Chicago is notably lower than in many other major cities, our stipends allow for a comfortable lifestyle.
 For more information about specific funding for your degree program, please refer to the financial aid information for the programs you intend to apply to.

 In addition to the funding packages offered by the University, a wealth of additional opportunities are available, including prestigious fellowships which support language study, travel, or dissertation research; and on- and off-campus positions such as internships which allow students to explore other career paths.

 UChicago students are among the leading recipients of competitive external funding – in fact, our graduate students have received more Fulbright–Hays dissertation awards than those from any other institution.
 Most divisions and schools, as well as many individual programs and departments, maintain lists of fellowships and other funding sources relevant to students in their fields.
 In addition to these tailored resources, UChicagoGRAD provides information on a wide range of fellowship opportunities and support throughout the fellowship process.

 UChicagoGRAD supports graduate and professional students by providing information and advice on funding opportunities and student resources.
 Explore instructional videos, sample essays, and informational databases.
 We also offer one-on-one counseling and assistance with applying for various fellowships.

 The University maintains a Fellowships Database, a robust listing of fellowships, including opportunities for students in specific fields, international students, and students of color, can be found in our online database.